 - Outside Dimensions: 23.
 5” x 11.
 3” x 7.
 5”(H); Made in the USA

-- Water-resistant O-ring seal for dry storage; Non-submersible
+- Each ammo can has a water-resistant O-ring seal for dry storage: Non-submersible

-- ✅ 【Organize and Protect Your Ammunition】The HARDROCK Ammo Can is built from high-quality steel to ensure durability and long-term protection.
-Designed for toughness, this ammo can is ideal for securely storing and preserving your ammunition and valuables.
+- ✅ 【High-quality Steel】The Ammo Can is built from high-quality steel to ensure durability and long-term protection.
+Designed for toughness, this ammo can is ideal for securely storing

 - ✅ 【Portable and Convenient Storage】Featuring a hinged lid, locking latch, and foldable flat handle, this military-grade ammo can is easy to carry and store.
-Its compact design fits neatly on shelves, in drawers, or even under your bed, offering both portability and practicality.
+Its compact design fits neatly on shelves, in drawers, or even under your bed.

 - ✅ 【100% SATISFACTION GUARANTEE】No reason to hesitate!
 Our money-back guarantee ensures a RISK-FREE purchase.
 We are committed to providing top-rated customer service and support to make sure you have a 5-star experience!